gmac/schema-stitching-handbook/01-combining-local-and-remote-schemas/README.md

 # Example 1 – Combining local and remote schemas

-This example demonstrates basic techniques for combining local and remote schemas together into one API.
-This covers most topics discussed in the official [Combining Schemas](https://www.graphql-tools.com/docs/stitch-combining-schemas) documentation.
+This example explores basic techniques for combining local and remote schemas together into one API.
+This covers most topics discussed in the [combining schemas documentation](https://www.graphql-tools.com/docs/stitch-combining-schemas).

 **This example demonstrates:**